Carbon-Twelve-C12/supernova/deployments/testnet/README.md

 docker-compose ps
 ```

-If you encounter any issues, please refer to the [TESTNET_FIXES.md](../../TESTNET_FIXES.md) document which details recent fixes and troubleshooting steps.

 ## Features

 - Multiple seed nodes for network stability
-- Mining node for block creation
+- Mining node for block production
-- Faucet service with web interface for requesting test tokens
+- Faucet for testnet coin distribution
 - Monitoring with Prometheus and Grafana
-- Docker-based deployment for easy setup
+- Web UI for easy interaction

+## Configuration

+The testnet deployment uses configuration files in the `config/` directory.
+These files are mounted into the Docker containers and can be modified to change the behavior of the nodes.

+## Troubleshooting

+If you encounter issues with the testnet deployment, please refer to the [Troubleshooting Guide](../../docs/troubleshooting.md) or the [TESTNET_FIXES_UPDATED.md](../../TESTNET_FIXES_UPDATED.md) document.

 ## Prerequisites